 7. RELEVANCE TO PENSION PRACTICE IN THE NETHERLANDS

+Please describe for a broad audience why and how this project is relevant for the pensions and insurance sector in The Netherlands.

 (maximum 500 words)

 8. SUMMARY OF CONTRIBUTION TO THE NETSPAR RESEARCH PROGRAM

+Please summarize the project’s contribution to the Netspar Research Program.
 For instance, describe your ambitions and output commitments (Annex III) concerning publication in renowned scientific journals and presentations at the International Pension Workshop and Pension Day events.
-Also describe how your proposed research is related to and adds to other Netspar research projects and/or papers.
+Please also describe how your proposed research is related to and adds to other Netspar research projects and/or papers.

 (maximum 250 words)

-9. SUMMARY OF CONTRIBUTION TO THE NETSPAR EDUCATION PROGRAM
+9. SUMMARY OF CONTRIBUTION TO THE NETSPAR EDUCATIONAL PROGRAM

+Please summarize the project’s contribution to the Netspar Educational Program.
 For instance, describe your ambitions concerning the master’s and executive master’s education programs.

 (maximum 250 words)